 Every year, people pay taxes to the government.
 These taxes fund everything from road construction to national defense programs.
 Normally, you pay taxes little by little through the year through deductions in your paycheck.

 Prepaid taxes are taxes you pay before you actually incur them.
 They are a paid estimate of what your taxes will be in the future.
-Because prepaid taxes estimate what you would have owed, they are better known by the public and Internal Revenue Service as estimated taxes.
+Because prepaid taxes estimate what you would have owed, they are better known by the public and IRS as estimated taxes.

-When you pay taxes, the goal always is to have no tax liability -- that is, you want to pay enough in taxes through the year that you don't owe Uncle Sam when you file your return.
+When you pay taxes, the goal always is to have no tax liability – that is, you want to pay enough in taxes through the year that you don't owe Uncle Sam when you file your return.
 Sometimes, because people make more than they expected or don't take enough deductions and credits, they don't pay enough and end up with a tax liability.

-Who Should Estimate Taxes
+Who Should Estimate Taxes?

 People who are self-employed typically benefit from paying estimated tax if they expect to owe more than $1,000, as they do not have an employer who can deduct taxes from earned wages.
 Partners, those who are sole proprietors or S-corporation shareholders also may need to prepay taxes.
 If you're filing as a corporation, prepay if you expect taxes to exceed $500.

 When and How to Prepay

 You may prepay your taxes in two ways.
-The method recommended by the IRS is to use the Electronic Federal Tax Payment System (EFTPS), which lets you make estimated tax payments online.
+The method recommended by the IRS is to use the Electronic Federal Tax Payment System, which lets you make estimated tax payments online.
 You need to sign up for EFTPS service on the IRS website before you make your payments.
 The other way is to send vouchers for estimated tax along with your payment to your appropriate IRS office.